zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Oh no, that is an even bigger reduction in accuracy.
 Taking the problem further from binary may not be the best decision.

-Let's look at the changes in accuracy that occurred as we increasaed the the number of spaces that we wanted to seperate the data into with SVM, in graph form.
+Let's look at the changes in accuracy that occurred as we increased the the number of spaces that we wanted to separate the data into with SVM, in graph form.

 ```python
 figure = plt.figure(num=None, figsize=(6, 4), dpi=80, facecolor='w', edgecolor='k').add_subplot()